 I did however remove all the foods listed (to the best of my knowledge) bar the odd bit of wheat here and there over the past 5 months and I’m honestly startled by the difference this food elimination diet has made to my wellbeing.

-I haven’t cut calories, eat well and I don’t eliminate or limit carbs for example.
+I haven’t cut calories, I eat well (decent portion sizes for eg) and I don’t eliminate or limit carbs for example.
 I am full quicker and naturally eat less because the ingredients I’m eating agree with me.
 I also stop eating when I’m full.
 Sounds obvious right but I’ve found trigger foods like wheat seem to blur my logic.

 Eating this way has totally transformed how I think and feel about eating healthily.